LukasLichten/hid-moza/wireshark/README.md

 Moza wheelbase connects as `1.11`, some chatter from USB controllers is still left in the log.

 Test includes switch on and boot up of the wheelbase, and then a couple roations left right while `jstest` is polling the base.

+### 090824-02-090824-02-Passthrough-Windows-Device-Added
+Wheelbase connected as `1.13` (finally filtered with only it's traffic).

+The wheelbase is already running, Windows VM is running, `USB Host Device` with the Wheelbase is added in qemu, causing the Handshake to run from Windows.

+No Wheeldriver is installed on the Windows VM, it is unable to read inputs using `Set up USB Game controllers` (although such passthroughs can read values from other game controllers, so the behavior could be windows, and could be fixed once drivers are installed).